tomcvt/cvtcaptcha/README.md

-1. Refactor and fix captcha module
+1. Refactor and fix captcha module DONE
-2. Authenticate by api key, apply limits
+2. Authenticate by api key, apply limits DONE

-4. be consistent in returning when exception happens (text/json)
+4. be consistent in returning when exception happens (text/json) later
-5. implement custom authentication tokens (jwt, apikey)
+5. implement custom authentication tokens (jwt, apikey) later

 6. for now request limiting only anon users (refactor the method)